iampickle/twitchbot/README.md

 - requirements.txt
 - a storage for the streams and yt credentials
 - .env files for twitter/twitch/ifttt credential
+- Linux/MacOS/windows(might requier a bit more tinkering in comparison to the first 2)

 **installation**

 1. clone the repo
    `git clone https://github.com/iampickle/twitchbot.git`
 2. conda env

    ```bash
    conda create -n -tbot
    conda install pip